 What is the purpose of the

-gem in Rails?- Explain how the
+friendly_idgem in Rails?- Explain how the

-gem is used to generate human-readable, SEO-friendly slugs for ActiveRecord models in Rails. - Discuss common use cases for
+friendly_idgem is used to generate human-readable, SEO-friendly slugs for ActiveRecord models in Rails. - Discuss common use cases for

-, such as improving the readability and search engine optimization of URLs.
+friendly_id, such as improving the readability and search engine optimization of URLs.

 - Explain how the